 You will want to do all that you can to avoid electrical hazards.
 If you cannot plug your appliances directly into the generator, make sure that you use a heavy-duty drop cord that is rated for outdoor use.
 This will help you to avoid getting shocked or causing damage to your appliances.

 When used with care and properly maintained, generators can be beneficial for several occasions.
-At Pro Star Rentals, we make sure to keep all our equipment in peak shape and we make sure to go over all proper safety standards with our customers before they leave our shop.
+At Pro Star Rental, we make sure to keep all our equipment in peak shape and we make sure to go over all proper safety standards with our customers before they leave our shop.
 Whether you need a generator in the case of an emergency or need one for a gathering or construction project, we’ve got you covered.

 By Pro Star Rental 12-17-2020